 To solve this problem be sure to check out our full post on specifically grinder issues to fix your problem, or refer to our video below for a possible solution to your problem.

 This is a pretty involved fix and suggests you find out if your Delonghi is under warranty.
-The machine uses small fuses called TCO (thermal cut-outs) and what has happened the steamer has overheated and caused the TCO to fail as it should by design.
+The machine uses small fuses called TCO (thermal cut-outs) and what has happened is the steamer has overheated and caused the TCO to fail as it should by design.
 This will have to be replaced by a service Coffee Grump like me.
-I do know that by changing the TCO only can only delay the issue to happen again.
-It would be good practice to replace the steamer as well during the same service.

 Again, another involved fix and a result of overheating and a second TCO have failed as it should by design.
 In this case, the machine does not work at all.
 It goes into fault about 20 seconds in and will not function.
 This service should be performed by a technician, it is incredibly involved and can cause a list of other problems if it is not done correctly.